amirhossein-haerian/kth-api/TESTING.md

   > **Hint:**
   > This might also be an easy and good way to ensure that your application can be run without problems after a new Docker image was build in the CI/CD pipeline.

-### Integration-tests as part of the CI/CD pipeline
+### Automatic integration-tests as part of the CI/CD pipeline

-- As long as you keep the file `/docker-compose-integration-tests.yml`, the build-pipeline at KTH will run the integration-tests with Docker right after any new Docker image was successfully created.
+- As long as you keep the filename `/docker-compose-integration-tests.yml`, the build-pipeline at KTH will run the integration-tests with Docker right after any new Docker image was successfully created.

   > You find more information in the Git repository of KTH's package "Evolene": https://github.com/KTH/evolene/blob/master/README.md#testing